SiliconLabs/wisun_applications/wisun_node_monitoring/README.md

 - **Node Initial Connection** – After the application firmware is installed, the devices connect automatically to the Wi-SUN network, selecting the best parent, using several hops if needed, as in any Wi-SUN network.

-- **Initial Connection Message** - Once connected, each node sends an initial UDP connection message to the Border Router's IPv6 address on port 1237.
+- **Initial Connection Message** - Once connected, each node sends an initial UDP connection message via the Border Router to the UDP_NOTIFICATION_DEST IPv6 address (fd00:6172:6d00::1) on port UDP_NOTIFICATION_PORT (1237).

 ### Buttons and LEDs ###